PumPum app icon

 2. How long has it been?

 Consider how long it’s been since you’ve last spoken.
-If it’s only been a few weeks or months, then there’s a good chance your ex is still thinking about you and may be open to hearing from you again.
+If it’s only been a few weeks or months, then your ex is still thinking about you and may be open to hearing from you again.
 However, if it’s been years, they may have moved on, and you could be opening up old wounds that are best left alone.

 Unless you keep in touch through social media by liking or reacting to their posts (and they respond), there is a good chance of indicating a good standing between you.
 In that case, you can reach out no matter how long the time has passed.